-Reading mandarin is undeniably hard.
-If you ask a Chinese native, most of them will acknowledge that their mother tongue could be the hardest language in the world.
-Even a Mandarin speaker must take at least seven or eight years to read 3000 Chinese characters, which is just enough to be accepted as “literate.”
-Compared to French, Spanish or Vietnamese, they only need to memorize no more than 30 letters and spend only 3 to 4 years to comprehend the comparable levels of writing.
+Reading Mandarin is undeniably hard.
+If you ask a native Chinese speaker, most of them will admit that their mother tongue could be the hardest language in the world.
+Even a Mandarin speaker has to take at least seven or eight years to read 3000 Chinese characters, which is just enough to be considered “literate.”
+If we compare this to French, Spanish or Vietnamese, we notice that learners of these languages only need to memorize about 30 letters and spend only 3 to 4 years to grasp comparable levels of writing.

 As a Chinese learner, what are you thinking right now?
 Do you want to give up already?

-万事开头难 – “All things are difficult before they are easy.Chinese Proverb
+“All things are difficult before they are easy”

-Do not let the difficulty disheartens you in learning Mandarin.
-Once you know Mandarin, you will feel attached to the Chinese characters’ beauty, complexity, and mystery.
-The more you learn, the more intriguing, addicting, and easier to understand they can become.
-They are not just characters.
-They are arts.
-They can carry deeper meanings and emotions.
-All you need to do is an appropriate learning method to approach and master the language.
+Don’t let the difficulty of learning Mandarin dishearten you.
+Once you know Mandarin, you’ll feel attached to the Chinese characters’ beauty, complexity, and mystery.
+The more you learn, the more intriguing, addicting, and easier to understand they’ll become.

 Top methods to master reading Mandarin